Introducing Nourish Nantucket

 While a dozen organizations on Nantucket have been working for years to address the issue, those groups have been working independently of one another, lacking the ability to coordinate and fundraise effectively, and leaving islanders who need the service confused on where to seek help.
 Nourish Nantucket launched this year to bridge that gap, raising awareness and offering financial support to address the food insecurity crisis.

-The idea behind Nourish Nantucket came from N Magazine Publisher Bruce Percelay, who presented the idea of creating a single umbrella brand called Nourish Nantucket as a single fundraising vehicle for the 12 different agencies on the island.
+Nourish Nantucket was launched by N Magazine Publisher Bruce Percelay, who presented the idea of creating a single umbrella brand called Nourish Nantucket as a single fundraising vehicle for the 12 different agencies on the island.
 "The work done by Brooke Mohr, the Nantucket Resource Partnership, the Food Pantry and all the other food service organizations has been heroic over the years, but given the growing magnitude of the problem, it seemed that now is the time to expose the issue to the island’s summer and year-round residents in order to solve a problem which should not exist on Nantucket,” Percelay said.

 “Bruce is the only one who could really make this happen,” said Robert Grinberg, a member of the advisory committee for Nantucket Food, Fuel and Rental Assistance, which oversees the Food Pantry.
 “He is the most qualified individual to do it because he has the ability to raise funds that are needed for this issue and he cares about Nantucket."